 Do not send the original to the bank or ChexSystems.
 Keep it for your records, and send copies instead.

-ChexSystems allows you to submit your dispute via fax, mail, or online form.
+ChexSystems provides several ways to submit disputes: via fax, mail, or their online form.

-3. Fill out the forms and draft your dispute letters, gathering documentation as needed.
+3. Fill out the forms and draft your dispute letters

-Once you have decided whether to mail, fax, or dispute your case online, you can proceed to fill out the appropriate form.
+After choosing to mail, fax, or file your dispute online, complete the appropriate form.

 How to Complete the Online Form

-If you fill out the online form, you will need to scroll down past the directions, agree to the Terms and Conditions, and state whether you have received your Consumer Disclosure Report.
-You then need to verify your age, after which you can fill in your personal information on the form.
+For the online form, scroll past the instructions, agree to the Terms and Conditions, and confirm whether you’ve received your Consumer Disclosure Report.
+After verifying your age, enter your personal details.

-Here you can fill in the type of information you are disputing, the source of the dispute (the bank), and the date you located the item in your report.
+In the “Dispute 1: Details” section, fill in the type of information you’re disputing, the source of the dispute (the bank), and the date you found the item on your report.
+There’s a 2,000-character limit in the dispute box for your explanation, so you may need to keep your letter concise or attach it separately.

 How to Complete the Mail/Fax Form

-• Online: Just enter the security code at the bottom of the form, and then click the button that says “Submit.”
+- Online: Enter the security code at the bottom of the form, then click “Submit.”

 What If No One Responds?